 Going over the speed limit accounts for a significant number of car accidents each year.
 In fact, in 2020 alone, speeding caused 11,258 deaths, according to NHTSA data.

 How to help prevent speeding-related crashes

 If you’re running late for an appointment or just feel like pushing the pedal to the metal, resist the urge to exceed the speed limit.
 Speeding can result in a costly traffic ticket or, worse yet, injury or death.
 Haircuts and meetings can wait.
 Your life is more important!

 By now, you’ve spotted lots of ads or billboards warning of the dangers of drunk driving and other types of impaired driving (such as getting behind the wheel when you’re high on drugs).

 There’s a reason why you’ve seen those ads and billboards all over the place.
-In 2016, drunk driving was responsible for 28% of all traffic deaths in the U.S., the NHTSA says.
-Meanwhile, the same agency reported that drugs other than alcohol were connected to 16% of U.S. wrecks in 2015.
+In 2020, drunk driving was responsible for 11,654 traffic deaths in the U.S., the NHTSA says.

 How to help prevent impaired-driving crashes

 Don’t get behind the wheel when you’re drunk or high, as that endangers you and everyone else on the road.
 If you know you’re going to be under the influence, ask a sober friend or relative to be your designated driver.
 If you’re already drunk or high and don’t have a designated driver, call a taxi or catch a ride with Uber or Lyft.
 The easiest way to avoid impaired driving is to steer clear of alcohol and drugs before you get behind the wheel.

 The CDC estimates drowsy driving was responsible for 91,000 car accidents in 2017.
 Keep in mind, these accidents don’t only involve drivers who fell asleep at the wheel, but also include those whose driving abilities were impaired by drowsiness.